hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 Where data is missing for an element within a resource and the reason is not known, systems **SHALL** implement the requirements of the [Missing Data](general-requirements.html#missing-data) section.

-Where data is missing at the section level and the reason is not known, systems **SHALL** implement the requiremens of the [Empty Section](general-requirements.html#empty-section) section.
+Where data is missing at the section level and the reason is not known, systems **SHALL** implement the requirements of the [Empty Sections](general-requirements.html#empty-sections) section.

 Missing data is distinct from a known absence of data for either:
 * no known x - where it is known, for example, that there are no known allergies for a patient